 AgReliant Genetics Collaboratory

-This room is a welcoming breakroom and gathering place for field researchers and users of the Center to discuss project, grab lunch, and take a break from the heat.
+A welcoming breakroom and gathering place for field researchers and users of the Center to discuss projects, grab lunch or take a break from the heat.

 The Center has three conference rooms available to users of the facility.
 Two conference rooms are named in gratitude to Dr. and Mrs. Thomas Stolz and ALMACO for their support of the Center.